eu-ge-ne/toy/README.md

 ## Features

-- Built with Deno and TypeScript (with zero third-party dependencies)
-- Opens large files (tested on gigabyte-sized files)
+- Working with large files (tested on gigabyte-sized files)

 - Properly handles Unicode grapheme clusters and moves cursor according to the width of characters
-- Uses 256-color palette for rendering
+- Uses 256-color palette for rendering text
+- Can render whitespace characters
 - Leverages the
   [Synchronized Output](https://gist.github.com/christianparpart/d8a62cc1ab659194337d73e399004036)
   extension for fast rendering (median 5 ms)